Social Security Benefits

 At the same time, the SSA does not want to prohibit disabled people from attempting to return to work.

 Trial work period: After a person becomes eligible for disability benefits, the person may attempt to return to the work force.
 As an incentive, the SSA provide a trial work period in which a beneficiary may have earnings and still collect benefits.
 A person may work for 9 months (in a 5-year period) and still be considered disabled.
-Once the person earns over $940 (in 2021) the trial work period is triggered.
+Once the person earns over $970 (in 2022) the trial work period is triggered.
+The trial work period dos not apply to SSI benefits.

 Step 2: Severe Impairment